andre-sequeira10/HPC-Quantum/lecture notes/lecture1_quantum_computing_and_classical_simulation.md

 >Remarkably, Clifford circuits are not universal for quantum computation.
 Therefore, **entanglement is a necessary resource but not sufficient for both classical hardness and quantum computational advantage**.

 Universal quantum computation can be achieved by adding a single non-Clifford gate to the set of Clifford gates.
 An example is the Cliffor+T gate set, which includes the T gate defined as follows:

 $$
 T = \begin{pmatrix}
 1 & 0 \\
 0 & e^{i \pi / 4}
 \end{pmatrix}
 $$

 Therefore, T-gate count is one of the most important metrics for classical hardness.
 Indeed for small T count and entanglement *Tensor Network* simulators have great scaling (see https://pennylane.ai/qml/demos/tutorial_tn_circuits).
 However Large non-Clifford content or magic make these simulators scale roughly exponentially in the T-count.
 A linear (or even moderate) number of T gates is enough to make these methods blow up.
 Additionally, if the circuit scrambles across the device like in random circuits, deep Clifford+T, QAOA at higher depth, quantum volume, chaotic dynamics), tensor networks lose their advantage.
 In that regime, a dense Schrödinger statevector—despite its $\Theta(2^n)$ memory—often becomes the fastest practical option up to the memory ceiling, especially on GPUs and multi-node HPC.
 Why?
 - **Data-parallelism** maps perfectly to hardware: every 1–2 qubit gate is a bulk stream over the $2^n$ amplitudes.
-That vectorized, embarrassingly parallel pattern saturates SIMD units, GPU SMs, and network bandwidth.
-- **Predictable scaling**: runtime $\approx c \, m\, 2^n / \text{throughput}$.
-As you throw more cores/GPUs/nodes at it, you get near-linear speedups until communication dominates.
+- **Predictable scaling**: As you throw more cores/GPUs/nodes at it, you get near-linear speedups until communication dominates.
-- **Mature kernels**: libraries like cuStateVec / Lightning / Qulacs / Aer have hand-tuned kernels (fusion, cache-blocking, coalesced I/O) that squeeze the last drop out of CPUs/GPUs.
+- **Mature kernels**: libraries like cuStateVec / Lightning / Qulacs / Aer have hand-tuned kernels that squeeze the last drop out of CPUs/GPUs.

 >**Quantum simulator practical guidance**:
 >- Clifford only (H, S, CNOT) + Pauli measurements $\rightarrow$ stabilizer (poly-time/mem).